propeldata/propel-nextjs-starter-app/README.md

 By changing the granularity setting, you will change how your data is broken up in the time series visualization.
 These changes will automatically refresh in your web browser.

-You can read additional information in [Propel Data's GraphQL API docs](https://docs.propeldata.com/api/overview/), specifically on the page for `TimeSeriesInput` at https://docs.propeldata.com/api/reference/inputs/time-series-input/.
+You can read additional information in [Propel GraphQL API docs](https://www.propeldata.com/docs/api/about-the-graphql-api), specifically on the page for `TimeSeriesInput` at [TimeSeries Input reference docs](https://www.propeldata.com/docs/api/reference/inputs/TimeSeriesInput).